Antony Kay: Non-League

 On 24 August 2020, Kay joined Cymru Premier side Bala Town.
 He scored five goals from 28 appearances in the 2020–21 season.
-He featured 26 times in the 2021–22 campaign, and scored one goal in an 11–0 victory over Penybont at Maes Tegid on the final day of the season as Bala secured runners-up spot in the league.
+He featured 26 times in the 2021–22 campaign and scored one goal in an 11–0 victory over Penybont at Maes Tegid on the final day of the season as Bala secured runners-up spot in the league.
+He featured thirty times in the 2022–23 campaign, including in the 6–0 defeat to The New Saints in the final of the Welsh Cup.

+On 26 May 2023, at the age of 40, Kay signed with Northern Premier League Division One West club Runcorn Linnets; he was a former teammate of manager Billy Paynter.
+He made 41 appearances in the 2023–24 campaign, scoring four goals, as Runcorn reached the play-off semi-finals, where they were beaten by City of Liverpool.

 International career

 Kay was capped once by the England national under-18 team, coming on as a substitute in a 0–0 draw with Switzerland on 30 May 2001.

 Style of play

-Kay plays as a centre back, but can also operate as a holding midfielder; early in his career he was something of a utility player, having also filled in at full back and as a striker on occasion.
+Kay plays as a centre-back but can also operate as a holding midfielder; early in his career, he was something of a utility player, having also filled in at full back and as a striker on occasion.
 Bury Times journalist Mikael McKenzie stated that he is a solid all-round defender, is capable in the air and has good positional skills.